AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-05-0.md

 - When a map contains an external `topicref` pointing to a non-DITA resource (such as `.html` or `.htm`), its preview is not displayed  in the Assets UI.
 (GUIDES-45409)
 - In the Assets UI, content referenced using `conref` fails to appear for DITA topics, even though it renders correctly in the Editor preview.
 (GUIDES-45505)<br>**Workaround**: For such content, you can use Editor's preview.
 - When `xmleditor.uniquefilenames` property is enabled, new topics created using a template do not include the topic title.
 (GUIDES-44737)
+- The `getAsset`, `startAssetProcessing`, and `getAssetProcessingStatus` APIs are not available for use through the Java SDK.